-We will record all instances of Peer-on-Peer Abuse on My Concern and inform parents /carers of such incidents.
+We will record all instances of Child on child abuse on My Concern and inform parents /carers of such incidents.

 Bullying is unwanted, aggressive behaviour among school aged children that involves a real or perceived power imbalance.
 The behaviour is repeated or has the potential to be repeated over time.
 Children and young people who are bullied and/or who bully others may have serious and lasting problems.